 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the controls of the Company or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot be measured reliably.
-The Company does not recognise a contingent liability but discloses its existence in the standalone financial statements.
+The Company does not recognise a contingent liability but discloses its existence in the standalone financial statements m.
+Retirement and other employee benefits